HouseCrafter: Lifting Floorplans to 3D Scenes with 2D Diffusion Model: Proposed Method: HouseCrafter

-The key property of CaPE is that $\mathbf{P_Q^{-1}}\mathbf{P_K}$ encodes the relative transformation of the camera poses while being invariant to the choice of the world coordinate system.
-Eq.(\ref{eq:cape}) can be interpreted as the feature of the reference view (key) in its camera coordinate system is transformed to the coordinate system of the novel view (query) before taking the dot product with the query feature.
-Since we have the explicit 3D position of the reference tokens from the reference depth image, DeCaPE uses the 3D position to augment $\rvv_K$ in its camera coordinate before applying the camera transformation,
+The key property of CaPE is that $\campose_Q^{-1}\campose_K$ encodes the relative transformation of the camera poses while being invariant to the choice of the world coordinate system.
+Eq.(\ref{eq:cape}) can be interpreted as the feature of the reference view, $\novelviewnotation_K$, in its camera coordinate system is transformed to the coordinate system of the novel view, $\phi(\campose_Q^{-1}\campose_K)\novelviewnotation_K$, before taking the dot product with the query feature.
+Since we have the explicit 3D position of the tokens from the reference depth image, DeCaPE uses the 3D position to augment $\novelviewnotation_K$ in its camera coordinate before applying the camera transformation,

-where $\rvp_K$ is the 3D position of $\rvv_K$ in the camera coordinate of the key (reference view), which is obtained from depth image, and $\texttt{PosEnc()}$ is a learnable positional encoding.
+where $\positioninfonotation_K$ is the 3D position of $\novelviewnotation_K$ in the camera coordinate system of the key (reference view), obtained from depth image.
 While preserving the invariance to the choice of world coordinate, Eq.(\ref{eq:enhanced_cape}) enhances the similarity (attention score) computation of CaPE for the cross attention and therefore leads to better generation as we will show in the experiments.